anetapie/car-rental/README.md

 |4   |45-54       |49   |
 |5   |Over 50     |35   |

-### 6. List the employees and the cities and area where they work.
+### 6. List the employees along with the cities and areas in which they work.

 ```
 SELECT lt.name, lt.last_name, rt.city_name, rt.area